-Located in the switcher Eng Setup, Video I/O menu, the GV K-Frame X Mod I/O and V-series Video I/O menus function identically.
-The Conversion pane on the left provides Input, Output, and Video I/O board selection buttons.
+Located in the GV K-Frame XP switcher Eng Setup, Video I/O, I/O Config menu, the Conversion pane on the left provides Input, Output, and Video I/O and Mod I/O board selection buttons.
 Both inputs (top) and outputs (below) are displayed for the selected I/O Board.
-For the Video I/O Board selections (bottom), if a button is grayed out, there is no conversion board present.
+For the board selections (bottom), if a button is grayed out, there is no conversion board present.